-2 At the top of the Inspector, in the last field, type 10 to create that number of copies.
+2 At the top of the Inspector, in the Last field, type 10 to create that number of copies.

-3 Drag the X Offset to the right to spread out the 10 copies until there is space between each one, around an X Offset value of 1.3.
+3 Drag the X Offset to the right to spread out the 10 copies until there is space between each one, with an X Offset value of around 1.3.